nanditajoshi13/nanditajoshi13.github.io/Excel.md

     - AND operator requires for both the given conditions to be fulfilled only then it will return the mentioned response
     - OR operator ressquires for either of the two (or more) conditions to be fulfilled for it to return the mentioned respoionse

+> Tables and Charts
+ - Types of tables
+    - Table
+    - Pivot Table
+ - Charts
+    - Bar Graph
+    - Line Graph
+    - Historam
+    - Pie Graph
+    - Radar Graph
+    - Scatter Chart

+   So all this was taught in only 1 week worth of self paced lectures.
+I found it highly beneficial and worth it. </br>

+   Here is my e-certiificate that I have received after completing all my lectures and giving 2 quizes :-

 ![Screenshot_2024-07-21-16-49-00-479_com android chrome-edit](https://github.com/user-attachments/assets/0c40d22e-e944-403c-9255-901e9579b451)